gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # Security Considerations {#Security-Considerations}

+All the security and privacy considerations of the security protocol used as the protection engine applies.

+## Privacy Considerations

+Using a security protocol in the SCTP CRYPTO chunk might lower the privacy properties of the security protocol as the SCTP Verification Tag is an unique identifier for the association.

 ## Downgrade Attacks {#Downgrade-Attacks}

-The CRYPTO chunk provides a mechanism for preventing downgrade attacks that detects downgrading attempts and terminates the association.
+The CRYPTO chunk provides a mechanism for preventing downgrade attacks that detects downgrading attempts between protection engines and terminates the association.
+The chosen protection engine is the same as if the peers had been communicating in the absence of an attacker.

 The protection engine initial handshake is verified before the association is set as ESTABLISHED, thus no user data are sent before validation.